UHDanke/gd_docs/suggestions/suggestions.md

 # Misc

-## Sequence "Ignore Toggled" option.
+## Sequence "Ignore Toggled" option

 Sequence ignores toggled groups and skips to the next active group.

-## Advanced Random "Ignore Toggled" option.
+## Advanced Random "Ignore Toggled" option

 Toggled groups have 0 weight with this option.
 This would be useful for adding unique drops or actions that are removed from the loot table.

-## Time Control "Clear" options
+## Time Control "Clear" option

 Stop triggers are able to clear timers by Group ID.
 "Clear" on Time Control would be able to clear a timer by item id.